-where $g_e$ ($g_W$) is the electromagnetic (weak) coupling constant, $c_W$ is the cosine of the weak mixing angle, $\lambda^{L,R}_q$ and $\kappa^{L,R}_q$ are the strengths of the anomalous top FCNC couplings (the values of these couplings vanish at the lowest order in the SM).
+Here, the electromagnetic (weak) coupling constant is denoted as $g_e$ ($g_W$), while $c_W$ is the cosine of the weak mixing angle, $\lambda^{L,R}_q$ and $\kappa^{L,R}_q$ are the anomalous top FCNC coupling strengths.
+The values of these couplings vanish at the lowest order in the SM.
+The study assumes that $\lambda^{L}_q = \lambda^{R}_q = \lambda_q$ and $\kappa^{L}_q = \kappa^{R}_q = \kappa_q$.
 Top FCNC couplings as introduced in Eq.~(\ref{eq:top_gamma_Z_fcnc}) would lead to Feynman graphs as shown in Fig.~\ref{graphs_fcnc_top_quarks}.

-In an elaborate analysis, events including at least one electron and three jets (hadronic top quark decay) with high transverse momentum and within the pseudorapidity acceptance range of the detector are selected.
-The distributions of the invariant mass of two jets (reconstructed $W$ boson mass) and an additional jet tagged as $b$-jet (reconstructed top quark mass) are used to further enhance signal over background events, mainly given by $W+\text{jets}$ production.
-Signal and background interference effects are included.
-A detector simulation with DELPHES~\cite{Ovyn:2009tx} is applied.
+In an elaborate analysis, events are selected that include at least one electron and three jets from hadronic top quark decay, with high transverse momentum, and within the detector's pseudorapidity acceptance range.
+The invariant mass of two jets, reconstructing the $W$ boson mass, and an additional jet tagged as $b$-jet, are used to reconstruct the top quark mass.
+The respective distribution is used to further enhance signal over background events, mainly given by $W+\text{jets}$ production.
+Interference effects between signal and background are included.
+The DELPHES package~\cite{Ovyn:2009tx} is used to simulate the detector.